shenwei356/kmcp/docs/tutorial/profiling/index.md

     **Single-end mode is recommended for paired-end reads, for higher sensitivity**.
     See [benchmark](https://bioinf.shenwei.me/kmcp/benchmark/profiling).

-2. A long query sequences may contain duplicated k-mers, which are not removed for short sequences by default.
+2. A long query sequence may contain duplicated k-mers, which are not removed for short sequences by default.
 You may modify the value of `-u/--kmer-dedup-threshold` (default `256`) to remove duplicates.
 3. For long reads or contigs, you should split them into short reads